siswara/MedRecommendExt/README.md

 * Molly Graton (mgraton2)
 * Eric Wong (etw2)

-## Challenges
+## Overview

 Medical journals/articles contains a lot of terms that are domain specific and thus create a challenge for user to comprehend the main concepts in it.
-Our team wants to bridge this challenge by adding a recommender system that helps users to bridge this problem.
+Our team aimed to bridge this challenge by adding a recommender system that helps users.
 This is relevant to the theme of the class as it extends to an intelligent browsing function and utilizes search/ranking to provide quick information to the user.

-## Algorithms / Techniques

 Our team plans to use PLSA algorithm to generate several topic and significant terms from users browser current page.
 After topic and significant term identification, our extension will search the web (via Bing Search API) for related pages for term definitions.
-On the returned list, we plan to further rank the document with BM25 to present user with the most relevant information.
+On the returned list, we further rank the document with BM25 to present user with the most relevant information.

-## Data Sets
+## Implementation

-For this recomendation system we are planning to use the following external data sets and resources:
+For this recomendation system we use the following external data sets and resources:
 * BioBert (https://github.com/dmis-lab/biobert)

     BioBert will provide us background languange model that we will use to implement our PLSA model.
 Since BioBert is specifically designed for biomedical text mining task, this language model fits our project challanges.